-Is Gluten to Blame for Your Thyroid Dysfunction?
+Is Gluten to Blame for Your Thyroid Condition?

 In my first book, The Autoimmune Solution, I explain the health hazards of gluten for those with autoimmunity.
 However, did you know that gluten is also particularly damaging and inflammatory to the thyroid and that ditching gluten is one of the most important steps you can take in restoring your thyroid function?
-This week I’ll explain how gluten wreaks havoc on your thyroid and why I recommend that all of my thyroid patients eliminate it for good.
+In this article, I’ll explain how gluten wreaks havoc on your thyroid and why I recommend that all of my thyroid patients eliminate it for good.

 The Autoimmune Connection

-To understand why gluten is so harmful for your thyroid, we need to first be aware that the two most common types of thyroid dysfunction, hypothyroidism and hyperthyroidism are actually autoimmune in nature.
+To understand why gluten is so harmful to your thyroid, we need to understand that the two most common types of thyroid dysfunction, Hashimoto’s and Graves’ disease, are autoimmune in nature.
 This means that your immune system is mistakenly attacking your own thyroid, causing it to affect your levels of thyroid hormones.
 People with Graves’ disease have hyperthyroidism with too much thyroid hormone.
 Those with Hashimoto’s disease have hypothyroidism, with an underactive thyroid gland.

 Gluten, Leaky Gut, and Autoimmune Thyroid Disease

-Thanks to the pioneering work of Dr. Alessio Fasano, we know that leaky gut is one of the primary triggers for all autoimmune disease, including autoimmune thyroid disease.
+Thanks to the pioneering research of Dr. Alessio Fasano, we know that leaky gut is one of the primary triggers for all autoimmune disorders, including autoimmune thyroid disease.
 As you might guess by its name, leaky gut occurs when your gut (specifically your small intestine) becomes permeable, allowing particles to leak from your digestive tract and travel freely through your bloodstream.

 Molecular Mimicry, A Case of Mistaken Identity

-Every time your body is exposed to a bacteria, virus, or other pathogen, your immune system memorizes its structure, specifically its protein sequence, so that it can recognize it in the future and mount a defense.
+Every time your body is exposed to a bacteria, virus, or another pathogen, your immune system memorizes its structure, specifically its protein sequence.
+Then it can recognize it in the future and mount a defense.

-Even in patients who have non-autoimmune thyroid disease, the molecular mimicry phenomenon still impacts thyroid function, which is why I recommend that all of my patients with thyroid dysfunction remove gluten from their diet, even if they are not autoimmune.
+Even in patients who have non-autoimmune thyroid problems, including thyroid nodules, the molecular mimicry phenomenon still impacts thyroid function.
+This is why I recommend that all of my patients with thyroid dysfunction eat only gluten-free foods, even if they are not autoimmune.

 How to Heal the Damage Caused by Gluten

-The bottom line is, if you have a thyroid dysfunction, I recommend that you ditch gluten for good.
-Once you’ve eliminated them from your diet, your gut can begin to heal, your inflammation will decrease, and your body will slow and eventually stop its rogue attacks on your thyroid.
+The bottom line is, if you have thyroid dysfunction, I recommend that you ditch gluten for good.
+Once you’ve cut gluten from your diet, your gut can begin to heal, your inflammation will decrease, and your body will slow and eventually stop its rogue attacks on your thyroid.
 You can reverse the symptoms of Graves’ disease and other thyroid conditions.

-In addition to eliminating gluten, I recommend using functional medicine’s 4R approach to heal your leaky gut.
-The process involves removing other toxic and inflammatory foods, including gluten and dairy, restoring the ingredients needed for proper digestion, re-inoculating with healthy bacteria, and repairing the lining of your gut so that gluten and dairy proteins and other particles can no longer escape into your bloodstream and trigger molecular mimicry.
+In addition to eating a gluten-free diet, I recommend using functional medicine’s 4R approach to heal your leaky gut.
+The process involves removing other toxic and inflammatory foods, including gluten and dairy.
+Then you’ll restore the ingredients needed for proper digestion and reinoculate your gut with healthy bacteria.
+Last, you’ll repair the lining of your gut so that gluten and dairy proteins and other particles can no longer escape into your bloodstream.

-In my new book, The Thyroid Connection, I take a deeper dive into other root causes in addition to gluten that can disrupt your thyroid function, show you how to heal a leaky gut, help you understand which labs to ask for and what optimal reference ranges should be, how to work with your doctor to ensure you get the right diagnosis, and most importantly I offer a step by step 28 day plan with recipes, meal plans, supplements and stress reducing techniques to restore your thyroid function and to live a more vibrant life.
+In my book, The Thyroid Connection, I take a deeper dive into other root causes that can disrupt your thyroid function.
+I also detail how to work with your doctor to ensure you get the right diagnosis, help you understand which labs to ask for, and what optimal reference ranges should be.
+Most importantly I offer a step-by-step, 28-day plan with recipes, meal plans, supplements, and stress-reducing techniques to restore your thyroid function and to live a more vibrant life.